luisfigueroaa/dwm/README.md

 P.D.: Oh and don't forget to include `#include <X11/XF86keysym.h>` inside your config.def.h file in order to use your multimedia keys.

+## How to update

+Please search "Updating customizations after new release" in [dwm page](https://dwm.suckless.org/customisation/patches_in_git/).

 ## Screenshot

 ![](images/screenshot.png)